Agent signing keypair

 Suspend or revoke the agent.
 Its JWTs stop validating.
 Any other agents owned by the same human keep working.

 one agent · all scopesDisconnect a platform at the owner level.
 All agents lose access to that SaaS instantly.
-The upstream OAuth grant is also revoked.
+Deactivate the agent and AgentValet revokes the stored OAuth refresh-token chain so the upstream grant cannot be reused.

 one platform · all agentsRotate or delete the tenant KEK.
 Every wrapped credential for that tenant becomes unrecoverable.
 Tenant-wide kill switch.